yab-tad/Haskell-Programs/README.md

 # Haskell-Programs

-This repository consists of problems and functionalies solved in Haskell functional programming for study purposes.
+This repository consists of functionalities and problems solved in Haskell functional programming language for study purposes.
 Plutus materials will also surface in due time.
 Enjoy!